Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

 \subsection{Correctness and Uniqueness of the Barcode Factorization}

-We have presented an algorithm to produce a barcode matrix $\Lambda$ from the companion matrix $A$ of a finite dimensional quiver representaiton of type $A_n$.
+We have presented sequential and divide and conquer parallel algorithms to produce a barcode matrix $\Lambda$ from the companion matrix $A$ of a finite dimensional quiver representation of type $A_n$.
 In this section we'll show the algorithm produces a quiver isomorphism $A \cong \Lambda$, and that $\Lambda$ uniquely defines the quiver isomorphism class.

 \begin{proposition} Every finite dimensional quiver representation of type $A_n$ has a barcode form. \end{proposition} \begin{proof} This follows immediately from the existence of the LEUP and PLEU factorizations at each step, and the commutations established. \end{proof}